Grow strawberries outdoors with vertical towers

 Lower energy use

-Natural sunlight and rainfall reduce reliance on irrigation and artificial inputs.
+Natural sunlight and rainfall reduce reliance on irrigation and artificial inputs compared to indoor systems.

 Find answers to common questions about vertical grow towers, weather, and varieties.

-A polytunnel is optional but recommended.
-It protects plants from heavy rain, frost, and pests while creating a warmer microclimate.
-Without one, your towers still produce well during the main growing season with natural rainfall and drainage.
+A polytunnel is optional but highly recommended.
+It protects plants from frost, heavy rain, and pests while creating a warmer microclimate that significantly extends your season.
+Without one, towers still produce well from May to September.

 Use a polytunnel for consistent frost protection.
-If growing without one, choose hardy UK varieties and plant in a sheltered location.
-You can also wrap towers with fleece in late spring and early autumn when frost risk is highest.
+If growing without one, choose hardy UK varieties and plant in a sheltered spot.
+Wrap towers with fleece during late spring and early autumn when overnight frost risk is highest.

-Reach out to Dillon's Strawberry farm for guidance on setting up your first tower.
+Reach out to Dillon's Strawberry Farm Ltd for guidance on setting up your first tower.

 Sponsor a vertical grow tower and support sustainable UK farming.
 Your investment helps Dillon's Strawberry Farm expand production in Manchester.